Prisoners of war in the Indo-Pakistani war of 1971

-The Pakistani prisoners of war during the Indo-Pakistani War of 1971 were the servicemen deployed in the Eastern Command of the Pakistan armed forces who were held in by the Indian Army.
+The Pakistani prisoners of war in the Indo-Pakistani war of 1971 were the servicemen deployed in the Eastern Command of the Pakistan armed forces who were held in by the Indian Army.

-Pakistan's Yahya administration conveyed their intentions to retreat from their eastern wing to the United Nations on 10 December 1971, and a formal surrender was submitted and accepted when the Commander of Eastern Command and Governor of East Pakistan, Lieutenant-General A.A.K.
-Niazi, signed an instrument of surrender with his counterpart, Lieutenant General Jagjit Singh Aurora, GOC-in-C of Eastern Command, on 16 December 1971.
+Pakistan's Yahya administration conveyed their intentions to retreat from their eastern wing to the United Nations on 10 December 1971, and a formal surrender was submitted and accepted when the Commander of Eastern Command and Governor of East Pakistan, Lieutenant-General A. A. K. Niazi, signed an instrument of surrender with his counterpart, Lieutenant General Jagjit Singh Aurora, GOC-in-C of Eastern Command, on 16 December 1971.

-The surrender ultimately culminated in the conclusion of liberation efforts in East as India accepts the unilateral ceasefire to end its war efforts in the western theatre on 17 December 1971.
-The surrender was the largest surrender that the World had witnessed since the end of World War II, with Indian Army taking approximately 93,000–95,000 Pakistani service personnel as war prisoners in East.

-Due to the concern of their safety and wellbeing, the war prisoners were transported via train and air, where they were held in the war camps by the Indian Army in different parts of India.
-The issue of transfer and transportation of war prisoners to India was very controversial between the India and Bangladesh since the Provisional Government of Bangladesh had shown strong resistance and opposition of such act to India as they wanted to bring charges on the war prisoners on the crimes against humanity in their special courts established in Dhaka.
+The surrender ultimately culminated in the conclusion of liberation efforts in East Pakistan as India accepts the unilateral ceasefire to end its war efforts in the western theatre on 17 December 1971.
+The surrender was the largest surrender since the end of World War II, with the Indian Army taking approximately 93,000 Pakistani service personnel and allied militiamen as war prisoners in East Pakistan.Due to the concern of their safety and wellbeing, the war prisoners were transported via train and air, where they were held in the war camps by the Indian Army in different parts of India.
+The issue of transfer and transportation of war prisoners to India was very controversial between India and Bangladesh since the Provisional Government of Bangladesh had shown strong resistance and opposition to such an act to India as they wanted to bring charges on the war prisoners on the crimes against humanity in their special courts established in Dhaka.

-The overwhelming majority of war prisoners were officers, most of them were in the Army and Navy, while relatively small number of Air Force and Marines; others in larger number had served in paramilitary forces.
+The overwhelming majority of war prisoners were officers; most of them were in the Army and Navy, while a relatively small number of Air Force and Marines; others in larger number had served in paramilitary forces.
 India treated the war prisoners in accordance to the Geneva Convention, ruled 1925, but used this issue as a tool to coerce Pakistan into recognizing the sovereignty of Bangladesh after three countries reached compromised in 1974.
-The issue of war prisoners contributed in quick recognition of Bangladesh but it also had effects on India securing its eastern front from Pakistan-controlled hostile state, East-Pakistan, to India supported Bangladesh.
+The issue of war prisoners contributed to quick recognition of Bangladesh, but it also had effects on India securing its eastern front from Pakistan-controlled hostile state, East-Pakistan, to India supported Bangladesh.

-According to Pakistani observers and commentators, India, by taking and managing the ~97,000 war prisoners in Indian Army-ran camps, had gained itself a bargaining chip to remove its security threat faced by its eastern front by recognizing the sovereignty of the country, Bangladesh, they had intervened to help.
-However, according to Indian author, M. Ragostra, the war prisoners were actually more of liability than leverage since it became India's responsibility to protect and feed the prisoners that were in great numbers.
+According to Pakistani observers and commentators, India, by taking and managing the ~93,000 war prisoners in Indian Army-run camps, had gained itself a bargaining chip to remove its security threat faced by its eastern front by recognizing the sovereignty of the country, Bangladesh, they had intervened to help.
+However, according to Indian author, M. Ragostra, the war prisoners were actually more of a liability than leverage since it became India's responsibility to protect and feed the prisoners that were in great numbers.